-Epidemiology: Monkeypox is a viral infection, caused by a virus of the Orthopoxvirus family, related to smallpox.
+Epidemiology: Mpox is a viral infection, caused by a virus of the Orthopoxvirus family, related to smallpox.

 Increasing activity from the West African clade has been identified since early May in the UK, USA, Europe and Canada.
 This clade tends to cause milder disease.

-Monkeypox does not spread easily between people.
+Mpox does not spread easily between people.
 Person-to-person spread, may occur through skin-to-skin contact especially with lesions present, and can occur during sex, household contact, through contact with contaminated linens or clothing, or via respiratory droplets from prolonged face-to-face contact.
-Among the recent cases of monkeypox identified, a high proportion are people who self-identify as gay or bisexual, or men who have sex with men.
+Among the recent cases of mpox identified, a high proportion are people who self-identify as gay or bisexual, or men who have sex with men.

 The majority of recent cases have reported skin lesions in the mouth and on the genitals.
 Lesions can also involve the face, palms, soles of feet, and trunk.
 This can be preceded or accompanied by fever, night sweats, headaches, swollen lymph nodes, and joint or muscle pain.
 None of the cases have been seriously ill.

 The incubation period (i.e. the time from exposure to when someone starts to develop symptoms) is usually brief (five to seven days) but can be up to 21 days from close, prolonged contact with a case.
 Cases are infectious from onset of symptoms and remain infectious until all skin lesions have healed and crusts have fallen off.
 In most cases, the illness resolves in two to four weeks.
 Serious complications (pneumonia, sepsis, keratitis, etc.) are rare.
 Children, pregnant women and some immunocompromised individuals may be at higher risk for severe disease.